goutymcgoutface/public/README.md

 * What's the timeline for metabolising purines to uric acid?
 * Is there any value in being genetically screened for the particular mutation?
 (If you had this though, what would you do with the knowledge?)
 * Probability of your rheumatologist having kittens when he finds out you've blatantly ignored his advice = high.
 Is what's being proposed here sufficient for him to write up as a letter to a journal? (probably not sufficient for a paper with a single subject...)
 Can I find out somehow if he is active in research?
+* That thing about soaking paws in hot water to dissolve uric acid crystals... hogwash, yes?
+Ask Big C.

 # Coda -- philosophy behind this approach